 The Fort Worth Zoo is a non-profit 501(c)3 organization run by the Fort Worth Zoological Association.
 In 1991, the Fort Worth Zoological Association assumed management of the Zoo from the City of Fort Worth, forming a successful public-private partnership.

-The Fort Worth Zoo’s animal collection includes more than 7,000 specimens, representing more than 500 species.
+The Fort Worth Zoo’s animal collection includes nearly 7,000 specimens, representing more than 500 species.

 The Fort Worth Zoo employs more than 75 animal keepers.
-Animal keeper positions can be found in a variety of departments such as animal collections, nutritional services, animal health and animal outreach.
+Animal keeper positions can be found in a variety of departments such as animal collections, nutrition services, animal health and animal outreach.

-The Fort Worth Zoo does not provide one-on-one keeper shadowing opportunities.
-Please see the Zoo’s Homework Help page for more information.
+The Fort Worth Zoo does not provide one-on-one keeper shadowing opportunites.
+Please see the.
+Zoo's Homework Help page for more information.